AlMrvn/vectfit_python/README.md

 Duplication of the [Fast Relaxed Vector-Fitting algorithm](http://www.sintef.no/Projectweb/VECTFIT/) in python.

-This version was inspired by the one made by Phil Reinhold.
-The changes are mainly of documentation and code organization.
-There is no auto rescaling of the problem!
+This version comes from the work of Phil Reinhold Pedro H. N. Vieira.
+The changes are just notation and the extension to vectors of function in order to fit several function with the same set of poles.

 Example of use:
 ```